-$$\Im = \frac{4J+6}{E(J+2) - E(J)},\tag{4.3}$$
+$$\Im = \frac{4J+6}{E(J+2) - E(J)},$$ (4.3)

-FIG. 5: Backbending plots for Er, Er, Yb and Hf isotopes comparing theory (squares) with experiment (circles).
-Experimental data are taken from Refs.[39-42].
+Figure 5.
+Backbending plots for 156Er, 158Er, 160Yb and 162Hf isotopes comparing theory (squares) with experiment (circles).
+Experimental data are taken from [39-42].

-$$\hbar\omega(J) = \frac{dE(J)}{dJ} \approx \frac{1}{2} [E(J+2) - E(J)],\tag{4.4}$$ one readily obtains the experimental and theoretical backbending curves for the four nuclei treated here.
-These plots are shown in Fig.5 where the description is limited to the experimental yrast states up to the spin J=36 for $^{158}{\rm Er}$ , $^{160}{\rm Yb}$ and $^{162}{\rm Hf}$ and J=32 for $^{156}{\rm Er}$ .
-The nature of states with angular momentum higher than 36 might be different from that of the states considered in the present work.
+where E(J) are the yrast energies, and defines the rotational frequency as one readily obtains the experimental and the theoretical backbending curves for the four nuclei treated here.
+These plots are shown in figure 5 where the description is limited to the experimental yrast states up to the spin J = 36 for 158Er, 160Yb and 162Hf and J = 32 for 156Er.
+The nature of states with the angular momentum higher than 36 might be different from that of the states considered in this work.
 Indeed, since the states density increases with the spin, one expects that a larger band admixture takes place.
 Even so, the number of experimental states described here is enough to account for the most important features of the second moment of inertia anomaly.
-The smaller number of yrast states considered in the case of $^{156}$ Er is due to the fact that the states beyond J=32 have not yet an angular momentum assigned.
+The smaller number of yrast states considered in the case of 156Er is due to the fact that the states beyond J = 32 have not yet an angular momentum assigned.